docsforadobe/illustrator-scripting-guide/docs/jsobjref/Document.md

 **Description**

-The color specification system to use for this document’s color space.
+The color specification system to use for this document's color space.

 **Type**